AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/effects/pixel-mapper.md

-If you don't have fixtures connected, you can see how the effect will look on the fixtures using the Pixel Mapper preview window - open it by double pressing <Keys.HardKey>View/Open</Keys.HardKey> then press \[Pixel Mapper Preview\] from the window select buttons.
+If you don't have fixtures connected, you can see how the effect will look on the fixtures using the Pixel Mapper preview window - open it by double pressing <Keys.HardKey>View/Open</Keys.HardKey> then press <Keys.SoftKey>Pixel Mapper Preview</Keys.SoftKey> from the window select buttons.
 A real life view of each effect currently running is shown in a button at the bottom of the screen, you can select each of these by pressing the button.